youngker/apparmor-wiki/AppArmorDelegation.md

 * Application directed (explicit) - the application takes action to delegate some authority

 Temporary vs. Permanent
-* Temporary - temporary delegation only last the life time the task the delegation was made to.
+* Temporary/Dynamic - temporary delegation only last the life time the task the delegation was made to.
 Object based delegation is always temporary, where rule based delegation may be temporary or permanent.
 * Permanent - permanent delegation is always rule based and is a way of extending a profile permanently.
 Permanent delegation is the only form of delegation that is not strictly task based.

 ??? dynamic includes